-Position with the Company Value of Common Stock Required Executive Chairman of the Board of Directors/Chief Executive Officer 5.0x Members of the Board of Directors (including executives) 5.0x Officers Named in the Proxy Statement and Executive Vice Presidents 3.0x Other Officers above Vice President 1.5x Vice Presidents 1.0x
+Position with the Company value of Equity Required Chief Executive Officer 5.0x Members of the Board of Directors (including executives) 5.0x Officers Named in the Proxy Statement and Executive Vice Presidents 3.0x Other Officers above Vice President 1.5x Vice Presidents 1.0x

 Company officers and directors subject to these guidelines are expected to achieve their respective ownership levels within five (5) years of becoming subject to the guidelines (and an additional five (5) years in the event of a promotion to a higher guideline).
-Once achieved, ownership of the guideline amount must be maintained for as long as the individual is subject to these Stock Ownership Guidelines.
-Until such time as a Company officer or director satisfies the Stock Ownership Guidelines, that individual will also be required to hold, for at least one year, 100% of the shares received upon the exercise of stock options and upon the vesting of full value stock awards, including but not limited to restricted stock awards and restricted stock units, in each case net of those shares required to pay the exercise price and any taxes due upon exercise or vesting.
-As of December 31, 2021, all of our named executive officers and directors met their respective ownership level requirements or were within the five (5) year period for achieving their respective ownership level.
+Once achieved, ownership of the guideline amount should be maintained for as long as the individual is subject to these Equity Ownership Guidelines.
+Until such time as a Company officer or director satisfies the Equity Ownership Guidelines, that individual will also be required to hold 100% of the shares of the Company's Common Stock received upon the exercise of stock options and upon the vesting of full value stock awards, including but not limited to restricted stock awards and restricted stock units, in each case net of those shares required to pay the exercise price and any taxes due upon exercise or vesting.

-Stock that counts towards satisfaction of the Company's Stock Ownership Guidelines includes: (i) Common Stock held outright by the participant or his or her immediate family members living in the same household; (ii) restricted stock and restricted stock units issued and held as part of an executive officer's or director's long-term compensation, whether or not vested; (iii) Common Stock underlying vested Community Health Systems, Inc. stock options; and (iv) Common Stock acquired on stock option exercises that the participant continues to hold.
-The Governance and Nominating Committee of the Board of Directors reviews each participant's progress and compliance with the applicable guidelines and may grant any hardship waivers or exceptions (e.g., in the event of a divorce) as it deems necessary and appropriate.
+Equity that counts towards satisfaction of the Company's Equity Ownership Guidelines includes: (i) shares of Common Stock and stock units held outright by the participant or his or her immediate family members living in the same household; (ii) time-based restricted stock and time-based restricted stock units (i.e., awards which are not also subject to the attainment of performance objectives) issued and held as part of an executive officer's or director's long-term compensation, whether or not vested; and (iii) shares of Common Stock underlying vested stock options (but only if and to the extent the current market value of the Common Stock exceeds the exercise price of the stock option).
+The Governance and Nominating Committee of the Board of Directors reviews each participant's progress and good faith effort to comply with the applicable guidelines and may grant any hardship waivers or exceptions (e.g., in the event of a divorce) as it deems necessary and appropriate.